 - Ensure that MTU is set to 9000 on all VNICs.

 - Utilize SRIOV and VFIO interfaces (AMD shapes only).

-- Don’t restrict traffic through security lists or network security gateways (NSGs) because all traffic is secured by the security gateway.
+- Don’t restrict traffic through security lists or network security gateways (NSGs) because the security gateway secures all traffic.

 - By default, ports 443 and 22 are open on the gateway, and more ports are open based on security policies.

 - If creating a deployment hosted in OCI, create a dedicated subnet for management.

 - Deploy a secondary management server (high management availability) in a different availability domain or region.